Russian buttercream frosting an extremely glossy, smooth and delicious frosting that also happens to be the easiest frosting to make.

 The flavor possibilities are truly endless.
 I have used this recipe on so many of my bakes recently.
 As I. mentioned before, the flavor of classic Russian buttercream is lovely, and I have used it plain for things like my French Vanilla Cake recipe.
 But it flavors SO well I am using it on everything!

-Raspberry - I LOVE the color that is created when you add a little raspberry coulis to Russian buttercream.
+Berries - I LOVE the color that is created when you add a little raspberry coulis or strawberry puree to Russian buttercream.
 And it really shows off the flavor too.
-Check out my raspberry cupcakes recipe to see how it looks.
+Check out my raspberry cupcake recipe to see how it looks.

 Pistachio - Add a tablespoon of pistachio paste for a creamy pistachio frosting.